-Students who enter North Park University with 30 hours of transferable credit begin their studies as second year (sophomore) students.
+North Park University awards students who complete high school in Scandinavian countries up to 30 semester hours (1 year) of credit for course work completed in high school.
+Students who enter North Park with 30 hours of this credit begin their studies as second year (sophomore) students.
 For these students, most degrees can be completed in three years, with some exceptions that include majors in athletic training, music education, and nursing.

 Submission of SAT, ACT, or TOEFL test results is optional for Scandinavian students.
 However, North Park tests all new international students, including Scandinavian students, for English competency during new student orientation before the start of classes.
 Based on the results of that testing, students may be required to take specific courses in English designed to increase their capabilities and likelihood of success at North Park.